George Floyd family attorney Ben Crump preparing federal civil rights lawsuit

 “Because when you think about it, who are you going to call when the police kill your family?”
 Crump said by phone last week from a hotel room in Milwaukee, where he had just arrived to demand body camera footage from another deadly police encounter.
 “You’re not going to call the police.”

-He is also at once a spokesman for the families and a shoulder to lean on at their most traumatic hour.
-Since taking the Floyd family’s case, Crump joined them at the south Minneapolis memorial site where Floyd died in police custody, at multiple vigils, and at a U.S. House hearing on policing reform and inequality.
+He is also at once a spokesman for the families and a shoulder to lean on in their most traumatic hour.
+Since taking the Floyd family’s case, Crump joined them at the south Minneapolis memorial site where Floyd died in police custody, at several vigils, and at a U.S. House hearing on policing reform and inequality.

 Now, as the family awaits the criminal prosecution of the four fired Minneapolis police officers charged in Floyd’s death — Derek Chauvin, J. Alexander Kueng, Thomas Lane and Tou Thao — Crump is also preparing a federal civil rights lawsuit that legal experts say could dwarf the record $20 million payout for the 2017 death of Justine Ruszczyk Damond.